-We would like to express our gratitude to the editorial advisory board members who helped us with their timely reviews and the team of Emerald who supported us constantly at every phase of this book.
+We would like to express our gratitude to the Editorial Advisory Board members who helped us with their timely reviews and the team of Emerald who supported us constantly at every phase of the book.

-We would like to thank the Almighty for guiding us with mature thoughts and decision-making for the success of this book.
+We would like to thank the Almighty for guiding us with mature thoughts and decision-making for the success of the book.
 The support of family remains unparalleled in any success and the same goes here as well.
-We would like to thank our parents, family members and friends who helped us stay motivated during the entire course of this book.
+We would like to thank our parents, family members and friends who helped us stay motivated during the entire course of the book.
 Everyone has been a great source of inspiration, motivation and support for this work.
-This page intentionally left blank